awsdocs/amazon-chime-user-guide/doc_source/chime-requirements.md

 The following browsers are supported for the simple screen share viewer, which provides meeting support for additional browsers and allows attendees to view shared screens and dial in for audio\.
 + Internet Explorer 9, 10, and 11

+## Amazon Chime Add\-In for Outlook<a name="addin"></a>

+The Amazon Chime Add\-In for Outlook is compatible with Office 365 and recent versions of Exchange On\-premises\.
+To decide whether it is right for your organization, see [Choosing the Right Outlook Add\-In](https://answers.chime.aws/articles/663/choosing-the-right-outlook-add-in.html)\.

+Supported Outlook versions:
++ Outlook on the Web in Office 365 and Outlook\.com
++ Outlook 2013 or newer for Windows
++ Outlook 2016 or newer for macOS

+Supported Exchange versions:
++ Office 365
++ On\-premises Exchange version 2013 or newer, when used with a supported client

+**Note**
+macOS users must be on macOS version 10\.12 \(Sierra\) or newer\.

+## Amazon Chime Add\-In for Outlook on Windows<a name="addin-windows"></a>

+For users with Outlook 2010 and Exchange 2010 on Windows, use the Amazon Chime Add\-In for Outlook on Windows\.

+Supported Outlook versions:
++ Microsoft Outlook 2010
++ Outlook 2013
++ Outlook 2016

+Supported Exchange versions:
++ Office 365
++ On\-premises exchange